jie65535/gc-opencommand-plugin/README_en-US.md

 A plugin that opens the GC command execution interface for third-party clients

 ## Server installation

 1. Download the `jar` in [Release](https://github.com/jie65535/gc-opencommand-plugin/releases)
 2. Put it in the `plugins` folder

 ## Console connection

 1. When starting for the first time, a `opencommand-plugin` directory will be generated under the `plugins` directory, open and edit `config.json`
 2. Set the value of `consoleToken` to your connection key.
 It is recommended to use a long random string of at least 32 characters.
 3. Restart the server to take effect
 4. Select the console identity in the client, and fill in your `consoleToken` to run the command as the console identity

+## Multi server
+### Master server (Dispatch)
+1. Open `config.json` in the `opencommand-plugin` directory
+2. Modify the `socketPort` value to an unused port
+3. Set the value of `socketToken` to your connection key.
+It is recommended to use a long random string of at least 32 characters.
+4. Restart the server to make the configuration effective

+### Sub server (Game)
+1. Open `config.json` in the `opencommand-plugin` directory
+2. Modify the `sockethost` and `socketport` values to the address and port of the primary server
+3. Set the same value of `sockettoken` and the primary server
+4. Set the `socketDisplayName` value to your server name (See below for usage [Jump](https://github.com/jie65535/gc-opencommand-plugin/blob/master/README_en-US.md#get-mulit-server-list))
+5. Restart the server to make the configuration effective

 ## Build

 1. `git clone https://github.com/jie65535/gc-opencommand-plugin`
 2. `cd gc-opencommand-plugin`
 3. `mkdir lib`